mrgulshanyadav/adamant-tradebot/README.md

-ADAMANT Trading & Market making bot is a software that allows to run trades on crypto exchanges, make trade volume, maintain spread and liquidity, set price range, and build live-like dynamic order book.
+ADAMANT’s market-making bot is software that enables trading on cryptocurrency exchanges.
+It helps generate trading volume, maintain spread and liquidity, set price ranges, and build a live-like dynamic order book.

-This is a free version.
+This is the free version — suitable for small crypto projects with low liquidity, traded on centralized exchanges from the open list.

 For premium features, see [https://marketmaking.app/cex-mm/mm-features](https://marketmaking.app/cex-mm/mm-features/).

-# Market making
+# Market-making bot

-In Market-making mode, the bot places orders and executes them by itself, making a trading volume, maintaining spread and liquidity; builds live-like dynamic order books, and watches a token price.
-Market making helps:
+In Market-making mode, the bot automatically places and executes orders to generate trading volume, maintain spread and liquidity, build live-like dynamic order books, and track token prices.
+Market making is useful for:

 * Cryptocurrency projects (token issuers)
 * Cryptocurrency exchanges

-See [marketmaking.app](https://marketmaking.app) to look at the bot possibilities.
+See [marketmaking.app](https://marketmaking.app) to explore the bot’s full list of features.

 ![Trading chart](./assets/Making-chart.png)